rajannpatel/landscape-docs/en/landscape-intro.md

 computers.
 Landscape is particularly adept at security updates because it can highlight newly available packages that involve security fixes so they can be applied quickly.
-You can use Landscape as a hosted service as part of [Ubuntu Advantage][ua], or run it on premises via Landscape Dedicated Server.
+You can use Landscape as a hosted service as part of [Ubuntu Advantage][ua], or run it on premises via Landscape On-Premises.

 ## Ubuntu Advantage